Juanlucuenca/juanlucuenca/README.md

 <h2>hey, i'm Juan Lucas 🖤</h2>

-Hi everyone, I am xanax and I am 19 years old, I am currently studying a technical degree in __computer science__ and __technologies around full-stack web development__, 1 year ago I started with all this and every day I like it even more :)
+I am a student of programming at the Universidad Austral and a computer technician already graduated.
+I've been working in the web development field for more than three years.
+Having experience as a freelancer in fiverr using technologies such as .Lua for scripting and HTML, CSS, JS for the development of interfaces.

  </br>

 <h3>👨‍💻 About Me</h3>

-- 🎨 `front-end` developer from Argentina
+- 🎨 `Fullstack` developer from Argentina
-- 📖 I’m currently learning `JavaScript`
+- 📖 I’m currently learning `.NET & Angular`
-- ❓  You can ask me about ` Responsive Web Design`
+- ❓  You can ask me about `Fullstack Web development`

  </br>